Western storms bring flood threats, snow for Christmas | Science-Environment

 Portland and Multnomah County earlier declared states of emergency.

 The storms do have a bright side by increasing mountain snowpacks that provide a substantial amount of water when they melt.
-Long-term drought conditions continue to blanket nearly 94 per cent of the West, according to the National Weather Service Climate Prediction Center.
+Long-term drought conditions continue to blanket nearly 94% of the West, according to the National Weather Service Climate Prediction Center.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)